 With incredibly solid musical performances on stages of all sizes (as well as their uncanny knack for interacting with every audience they come across) they have learned how to entertain people of all ages and backgrounds.
 One minute they are playing Johnny Cash and Rebelution and then the next minute they are playing “Hide Your Kids, Hide Your Wife” and “Whoomp!
 There It Is.”
-John and Ben both sing as well as rap, which keeps things interesting, but one of the most overheard compliments about the band is that the listener “Can’t believe that this is only 3 people on stage!”
+John Earle and Ben both sing as well as rap (even John Sheard is known to rap as well from time to time) which keeps things interesting, but one of the most overheard compliments about the band is that they sound like so much more than just a 4-piece.
 Who Rescued Who comes with a huge wall of sound and an undeniably catchy catalog of over 100 hit songs, and they are sure to give any listener something to enjoy.